gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Build haphazardly → Build for reliability
 =========================================
 **Build for the worst case scenario, not the best case scenario.**

-When building, teams often overlook a key principle: build for reliability.
+.. important:: When building, teams often overlook a key principle: build for
+    reliability.
-All too often, teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for unsuccessful tournaments: part failure.
+    All too often,
+    teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for unsuccessful tournaments: part failure.
 Teams also do not take into account the rigors of competition and build as if the robot will not encounter opposing robots.
 Sufficient driver practice will be able to better simulate in-game conditions